nissl-lab/toxy/README.md

 What's Toxy
 ============

 Toxy is a .NET data/text extraction framework similar to Apache Tika in Java.
-It supports a lot of popular formats such as docx, xlsx, xls, pdf, csv, txt, epub, html and son.
+It supports a lot of popular formats such as docx, xlsx, xls, pdf, csv, txt, epub, html and so on.